sshuttle/sshuttle/docs/manpage.rst

     connections from other machines on your network (ie. to run :program:`sshuttle` on a router) try enabling IP Forwarding in your kernel, then using ``--listen 0.0.0.0:0``.
+    You can use any name resolving to an IP address of the machine running :program:`sshuttle`, e.g. ``--listen localhost``.

-    For the tproxy method this can be an IPv6 address.
+    For the tproxy and pf methods this can be an IPv6 address.
 Use this option twice if required, to provide both IPv4 and IPv6 addresses.

 .. option:: -H, --auto-hosts